QM-IPAlab/TA-6DT/README.md

 ## Training
-For NOCS-REAL275 dataset.
+For the NOCS-REAL275 dataset.
 Please go to /NOCS_REAL/ folder and run:
 ```bash
 python train.py --category NUM --dataset_root YOUR_NOCS_DATASET_PATH
 ```